searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetPaletteOptions/readme.md

 ```

 ### icon
-The `icon` prop contains an object with `Icon` component props.
+The `icon` prop specifiesan object with `Icon` component props.

 ### Events

 #### onClick
-Callback function for when a facet value is clicked.
+The `onClick` prop allows for a custom callback function for when a facet value is clicked.

 ```jsx
 <FacetPaletteOptions values={paletteFacet.values} onClick={(e)=>{console.log(e)}} />